 Visitor management GDPR requires that you take responsibility for how data is managed and how you comply with the law.
 A Data Protection Officer (DPO) is someone who handles personal data, monitoring the level of compliance with the GDPR, and advising on your data protection obligation.

 8. Visitor management policy

 The safest way to avoid fines is to have a visitor management policy in place which covers how you collect, handle, store and delete personal data.
 This should be a collaborative effort, written in conjunction with your Data Protection Officer and IT department.

 Vgreet Digital Visitor Management GDPR Compliant

-Our friends at Proxyclick take data protection very seriously and it's one of the many reasons that we're partnered with them.
-With Proxyclick's above-industry-standard security features, you can expect to see the following with your Vgreet:
+With our partner's above-industry-standard security features, you can expect to see the following with your Vgreet:

 Data encryption in transit and at rest

 Custom data retention for visitor management GDPR compliance